icinganalysis/icinganalysis.github.io/content/Thermal Analysis.md

 in icing has been the subject of considerable research by the NACA for a number of years.
-For specific aircraft, the heat required to realize an arbitrary temperature rise above the free-stream air temperature of the airplane surfaces that are subject to icing. is determined, in reference 1.
+For specific aircraft, the heat required to realize an arbitrary temperature rise above the free-stream air temperature of the airplane surfaces that are subject to icing is determined, in reference 1.
 The development by Hardy (reference 2) of an analysis of the heat transfer from an airplane surface during icing provides a means of computing the heat requirements for specified